 Join as a Member.
 The dues are $ 25.00/member which help support the following many features available to PBS Members.

 Kathie Hackler and Polly & Jon Luy have volunteered to organize a fun trip to Palm Springs!
-We`ll be staying at the Viceroy Hotel famous for bringing back the glamour of Hollywood's golden age.
-The optional activities include the VillageFest Street Fair, golf, the new Palm Springs Social Cycle, shopping, museums, visit The Spa Casino, ride the Palm Springs Aerial Tramway for a view from above, enjoy some sight-seeing by bicycle or by their new...
+We`ll be staying at the Avalon Hotel Palm Springs/Viceroy Hotel famous for bringing back the glamour of Hollywood's golden age.
+The optional activities include the VillageFest Street Fair, golf, the new Palm Springs Social Cycle, shopping, museums, visit The Spa Casino, ride the Palm Springs Aerial Tramway for a view from above, enjoy some sight-seeing...
 Read More

 Catalina Airport located in Avalon, Catalina Island